terryyufei/terryyufei/README.md

 software engineering student
 ----------------------------

-I am a software engineering student at Alx Africa, currently learning several programming languages including C, Python, JavaScript, HTML, and CSS.
-As a student, am focused on building a strong foundation in these programming languages and developing my skills in software development.
+I am a software engineering student at Alx Africa, currently learning several programming languages including C, Python, SQL, JavaScript, HTML, and CSS.
+As a student, I am focused on building a solid foundation in these programming languages and developing my skills in software development.
 My studies involve learning to write code, designing and implementing algorithms, and creating applications and software systems.
-Ultimately, my goal is to become a skilled and proficient software engineer who can develop innovative solutions to complex problems.
+Ultimately, I aim to become a skilled and proficient software engineer who can develop innovative solutions to complex problems.

 * 🌍  I'm based in Naivasha, Kenya
-* 🖥️  See my portfolio at [Github](http://github.com/terryyufei)
+* 🖥️  See my blog at [hashnode](https://sophiaintech.hashnode.dev/)
 * ✉️  You can contact me at [shikuwambui@gmail.com](mailto:shikuwambui@gmail.com)
-* 🚀  I'm currently working towards being a frontend developer.
+* 🚀  I'm currently working towards being a full-stack engineer.
 * 🧠  I'm learning as many things as I can about software engineering.
 * 🤝  I'm open to collaborating on interesting projects
-* ⚡  I'm secretlty spider-man, but don't tell anyone.
+* ⚡  I'm secretly Spider-Man but don't tell anyone.

 <a href="https://www.github.com/terryyufei" target="_blank" rel="noreferrer"><img
 src="https://img.shields.io/github/followers/terryyufei?logo=github&style=for-the-badge&color=0891b2&labelColor=1c1917" /></a><a href="https://www.twitter.com/Mssophia_" target="_blank" rel="noreferrer"><img